sittingman/instacart_product_repurchase/README.md

 **Instacart users**: Users will save time on browsing the needed products, and may find new products of their interests faster, which enhance user experiences.

-**Partners retailer**: Instacart can aggregate prediction of product purchases by store and send that to partner retailers for inventory planning purchases.
+**Partner retailers**: Instacart can aggregate prediction of product purchases by store and send that to partner retailers for inventory planning purchases.

 ### Data Source:
 - [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis/data) or [Instacart Website](https://www.instacart.com/datasets/grocery-shopping-2017)